syn-chromatic/arranger-rs/README.md

     # Search for file by name with results sorted by ascending size
     arranger search -F some_file -S size_asc

+    # Search for file by name with results limited to 50
+    arranger search -F some_file -L 50
     ```

 ___